FellowTraveler/Open-Transactions-old/README.md

 as possible...
 Games, digital cash wallets, distributed data stores, secure voip apps, anonymous bit torrent networks, mixnets, remailers, nym servers, etc. There are many other potential uses.

-IT IS ONLY BY MAKING THIS SORT OF SOFTWARE PART OF THE FABRIC OF OUR INFRASTRUCTURE ITSELF, THAT WE FINALLY ACCOMPLISH ASSURANCE FOR OUR POSTERITY.
-BE WARNED: THE TIME IS SHORT.

 This product includes software developed by Ben Laurie for use in the Lucre project.